ModelCompare

 Multi-parts detection

-ModelCompare identifies a part in the first model that is split into many parts in the second model as a set consisting of these parts.
+ModelCompare identifies a part in the first model that is split into multiple parts in the second model, and treats it as a set consisting of these parts.

 New parts that have been added to or parts that have been removed from the model are detected and visualized.
 Elements missing in a part in one model, e.g., due to improper meshing, are also detected.
 The tool also detects if an element belongs to two different parts in the two models.